We had a beautiful morning on January 26th to begin our cruising again!

-Due to weather (rain and winds), we ended up staying another night in Hollywood, and enjoyed a “docktails” with Carol and Derek aboard Misty.
-The next morning, we were left Hollywood at 7:40 am, heading to Tarpin Basin in Key Largo.
+Due to weather (rain and winds), we ended up staying another night in Hollywood, and enjoyed “docktails” with Carol and Derek aboard Misty.
+The next morning, we left Hollywood at 7:40 am, heading to Tarpin Basin in Key Largo.
 While it was cool (55 degrees), it was sunny with virtually no wind (5 mph).
 We passed through Miami, and encountered a TON of our dolphin friends.
 We’ve been seeing them daily since the Carolinas, but once we hit Key Biscayne and Card Sound, it was astounding!

 Leaving Suntex Marina, Hollywood, FL, and heading south on the ICW

 The Miami skyline is beautiful!
 There’s a wide variety of architectural styles, lots of color (most especially the gorgeous aqua water), beautiful promenades and parks along the waterfront, huge cruise ships, commercial traffic and a TON of mega-yachts.
 The only downside, is that there are a lot of bridges, many of which we needed to open, and that slows down the trip.
 And, it was only appropriate that as we passed through Miami, we were surrounded by Miami Dophins!